 In this summary of the literature, we have been careful to select only articles that seem relevant to our particular interests and hypotheses.
-However, in a longer review article, (Osberg et al. 2004), we offer an expanded review of these same issues.
-We have not delved at all into the literature on education and health spending and inequality, leaving these for the time being to other projects (e.g., see Mullahy et al. 2002, and Berkman et al. 2002 on health spending).
+However, in a longer review article, (Osberg et al., 2004), we offer an expanded review of these same issues.
+We have not delved into the literature on education and health spending and inequality, leaving these to other projects (for example, Mullahy et al., 2002, Berkman et al., 2002 on health spending).

-We conclude that the older literature in this area has primarily focused on the United States (see Kristov et al. 1992) and includes several different models, all of which attempt to predict which characteristics will lead to higher social spending.
+We conclude that the older literature in this area has primarily focused on the United States (Kristov et al., 1992) and includes several different models, all attempting to predict which characteristics will lead to higher social spending.
 They tend to suggest that higher inequality leads to more social spending.
-The newer political science literature follows many of the same threads we have followed here but without differentiating between the effects of the top and bottom of the distribution.
+The newer political science literature follows many of the same threads that we have followed here but without differentiating between the effects of the top and bottom of the distribution.
 They also do not clearly untangle the ways in which preferences for a fair society are translated into actual programs and policies via social and political institutions.
-The literature also tends to ignore how lobbying or other uses of political and economic power in highly unequal societies may prevent progressive social polices from being formulated and passed.
+The literature also tends to ignore how lobbying or other uses of political and economic power in highly unequal societies may prevent progressive social policies from being formulated and passed.